 - Mix the starter with the remaining white bread flour, water and salt.

-- Leave to rise for 2-3 hours until double in size - it's always best to watch the dough and not the clock as rising will depend on climate and humidity.
+- Leave to rise for 2-3 hours until it doubles in size.
+It's always best to watch the dough, not the clock, as rising will depend on climate and humidity.

-- Knockback the dough once, then turn it out onto a lightly floured surface and bring into a ball.
-Fold the bottom edges of the ball together to create a smooth surface on top (see image 5 & 6).
+- Knock back the dough once, then turn it onto a lightly floured surface and form it into a ball.
+Fold the bottom edges of the ball together to create a smooth surface on top (see images 5 and 6).

-- Place the dough on some lightly floured greaseproof paper and leave the dough to rise for an additional 1 hour.
+- Place the dough on lightly floured greaseproof paper and leave it to rise for an additional 1 hour.
 Preheat the oven 20 minutes before the hour is up.

-- Risen dough all ready to be baked.
+- Risen dough is all ready to be baked.

-- Score the top of the dough with a sharp knife - this is so when it rises, it doesn't crack in unexpected places, and it also looks prettier.
+- Score the top of the dough with a sharp knife - this ensures that it doesn't crack in unexpected places and looks prettier when it rises.

-This cheat's sourdough takes about 35 minutes to bake and is ready when it sounds hollow when tapped underneath.
-Pour some water in a preheated baking tray - this gives the dough a lovely crisp crust.
+This cheat's Sourdough takes about 35 minutes to bake and is ready when it sounds hollow when tapped underneath.
+Pour some water into a preheated baking tray - this gives the dough a lovely crisp crust.

 You Might Also Like